bobsanjo/PRIV/receive-store-aggregatable-reports.md

 ## Overview

-When ad techs trigger measurement APIs ([Attribution Reporting API](/privacy-sandbox/relevance/attribution-reporting) or [Private Aggregation API](/privacy-sandbox/relevance/private-aggregation)), the encrypted reports are sent from the Chrome browser / client side to the ad tech's reporting endpoint which is a `.well-known` URL with the ad tech's reporting origin.
+When ad techs trigger measurement APIs ([Attribution Reporting API](/privacy-sandbox/relevance/attribution-reporting) or [Private Aggregation API](/privacy-sandbox/relevance/private-aggregation)), the encrypted reports are sent from the Chrome browser / client side to the ad tech's reporting endpoint, which is a `.well-known` URL with the ad tech's reporting origin.
 The reporting endpoint is hosted by ad tech to [collect the encrypted reports](https://github.com/privacysandbox/aggregation-service/blob/main/docs/collecting.md).

 <figure id = "image-1">
   <img src = "aggregatable-report-diagram.png"